Tundra Nenets language

-Tundra Nenets is a Uralic language spoken in European Russia and North-Western Siberia.
+Tundra Nenets (endonym: ненэця' вада, nenécja' vada, /yrk/) is a Uralic language spoken in European Russia and North-Western Siberia.
 It is the largest and best-preserved language in the Samoyedic group.

 Tundra Nenets is closely related to the Nganasan and Enets language, and more distantly to Selkup.
 Tundra Nenets and its sister language, Forest Nenets, are sometimes considered dialects of a single Nenets language, though there is low mutual intelligibility between the two.
 In spite of the large area in which Tundra Nenets is spoken, the language is very uniform with few dialectal differences.

 Geographically, the Tundra Nenets territory spans the Nenets District of the Arkhangelsk Province, as well as parts of the Komi Republic, the Yamal-Nenets District in the Tyumen Province, and the Ust-Yeniseisk region of the Taimyr District in the Krasnoyarsk Region.
 This territory has been in constant growth over the past millennium, as Tundra Nenets settlers moved further east and engaged with other groups of Enets.

 A 2010 census reported 44,640 Nenets, 49% of whom were speakers of the Nenets language.
 However, while the population of Nenets has been growing in the past few decades, the language itself has been in a decline, as many children are now educated in Russian-language schools and many other ethnic groups have begun settling in Tundra Nenets territories.
 The language is classified as 6b (Threatened), indicating that it is still spoken by all age generations, but the number of speakers is decreasing.

 Tundra Nenets is spoken primarily within family circles and in traditional economic activities, such as hunting and reindeer herding.
 The language has no official status within the Russian Federation.
 In the mid-1930s, an orthography based on the Cyrillic script was developed, which is taught in local schools.
 However, many Tundra Nenets speakers are primarily literate in Russian.
 Nonetheless, there is a small amount of Tundra Nenets literature, and radio and television broadcasts are available in the language.